drkrillo/docs/creator/interactivity/raycasting.md

 ### Collision layers

 It's a good practice to only check for collisions against entities that are relevant, to make the scene more performant.
 The `collisionMask` field allows to to list only specific collision layers, which can include the physics layer (that blocks player movement), the pointer layer (which is used for pointer events), and 8 custom layers that you can assign freely to whatever your needs are.
-See \[collision layers]\(\{{< ref "/content/creator/sdk7/3d-essentials/colliders.md#collision-layers" >\}}).
+See [collision layers](../sdk7/3d-essentials/colliders.md#collision-layers).
 By default, all layers are detected.

 By default, the `collisionMask` field is set to respond to both the layers `ColliderLayer.CL_POINTER` and `ColliderLayer.CL_PHYSICS`.
 You can change this value to list only one of those, or to include custom layers.
 Use the `|` separator to list multiple options.